Next Chapter Mentor

 Know when to provide advice and guidance, and when it’s better to just listen.

-Support a care leaver to make and take forward plans for their future training, education or employment.
+Support a care leaver to make and make forward plans for their future training, education, or employment.
 This may involve driving them to appointments.

 Support a care leaver’s emotional well-being as a trusted adult for them to talk to about the challenges they face.